 Do you know what the senses are?

-From the beginning of time to present day, humans have had biological ways to adapt to the environment, confront it and move forward.
-Humans can use biological tools as armor integrated to the body, that allow the to react to potential dangers.
-These tools are the senses.
+From the beginning of time, humans have had biological ways to adapt to the environment with the use of biological tools integrated in the body, allowing to react to potential dangers.
+These are called the senses.

 Sense is the ability to perceive internal and external stimuli using specific organs.
-Each sense is formed by a group of specialized cells that detect "feelings" through receptors, which react to specific stimuli to which the nervous system responds, and the brain then interprets.
+Each sense is formed by a group of specialized cells that detect "feelings" through receptors.

 Generally, it is considered that humans have five senses: hearing, sight, smell, touch and taste.